 Further funding can be raised independently but must be in place at time of application and credit guidelines must be followed.

-Content: The scheme supports narrative fiction films.
+Content: This training scheme supports narrative fiction films.
 It doesn't fund documentary or animation project.
 All genres are eligible within narrative fiction filmmaking.

-Duration: Maximum duration for film films is 10 minutes including all credits.
+Duration: Maximum duration for films is 10 minutes including all credits.

 - Aged 18 or older.

-- Individual applications - must be based full-time in Limerick, Tipperary or Clare.
+- Main applicant must be based full-time in Limerick, Tipperary or Clare.

 - Screenwriters - both experienced and first-time screenwriters can apply.

-- Team applications - 2 of 3 roles must be based in region, 3rd role must have strong links to region (see F.A.Q for more).
+- Team applications - 2 of 3 roles must be based in region, 3rd role must have very strong links to region (see F.A.Q for more).

 - Full-time students are not eligible.